BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **ARMY BONUS**

-"They strike in the wee small hours when everyone's asleep" â€” The Azog's Hunters army list may include 50% bows rather than 33%.
+"They strike in the wee small hours when everyone's asleep" — The Azog's Hunters army list may include 50% bows rather than 33%.
 Additionally, all models in the Azog's Hunters army list have their Shoot value improved by 1.

 The profile for Bolg can be found on page 96.
 Bolg counts as a Hero of Valour if taken as part of an Azog's Hunters army list.